mwittig/thing-it-node/README.md

 ## The Scenario

-Let's try to set up a simple - but not too simple - home automation scenario:
+Let's set up a simple - but not too simple - home automation scenario:

 1. Two LEDs representing e.g. two lamps.
 1. A Photocell to detect the ambient light in a room and event processing to switch on both lamps if the light goes below some threshold.